 ENSO = El Nino/Southern Oscillation.
-The main parameter we watch from the atmosphere is the Southern Oscillation Index SOI (30 day running mean) sums up the weather pattern over the South Pacific as one number.
+The main parameter we watch from the atmosphere is the Southern Oscillation Index SOI (30 day running mean) as it sums up the whole weather pattern over the South Pacific in one number.
 It is based on the standardized difference in the barometer readings between Tahiti and Darwin, in other words it counts the average number of isobars between them on the weather map.
 When the SOI is more than plus one (standard deviation from its mean) for more than a month we call it a LA NINA event, and when it stays more than minus one we call it an EL NINO event.

 SPCZ=South Pacific Convergence zone.

-Tropical accumulated rainfall for next week from windyty.com (isobars are for Sunday night).
+Accumulated rainfall for next week from windyty.com (isobars are for Sunday night).

 Subtropical ridge (STR)